 - Use a pst-file

-The limitation is only for items stored in the EAS mailbox and not for items stored in pst-files.
+The limitation is only for items stored in an EAS mailbox and not for items stored in pst-files.
 The obvious downside is of course that these items will no longer sync with Outlook.com and thus also no longer with other devices such as smartphones and tablets.

 - Use an Exchange mailbox